 - Be pursuing an undergraduate degree as a part-time student.

-- Be registered for at least 6 credits, or equated credits (with at least 3 of these being degree credits).
+- Be registered for at least 3 credits but less than 12 credits per semester.
 All credit bearing courses must count toward your degree to be payable under the Aid for Part-time Study program.

 - Be in good academic standing for New York State award programs (see the NYS Good Academic Standing Charts).